 - Household goods left on the footpath in the hope that someone else will take it.

-- Household rubbish and garden waste being thrown over the back fence into the local park or bushland
+- Household rubbish and garden waste being dumped in a local park or bushland

 - Household goods (such as whitegoods, TVs, mattresses and furniture) being left on the footpath with a free sign or left outside a charity bin or shop